 In Building Healthy Minds, Dr. Stanley Greenspan says that if you are eliminating one form of a child’s expression, you must replace it with another.
 This is consistent with Dr. Gordon Neufeld‘s point that emotions need to be expressed.
 “Stop it!” won’t suffice.
 So guiding the child means we will help the child find a way to express the emotion inside that needs to come out.

-You will have to determine what is an appropriate ‘replacement’ behaviour for your child based on his/her developmental capacities and individual differences.
+You will have to determine what is an appropriate ‘replacement’ behaviour for your child based on their developmental capacities and individual differences.
 The time to work on this is when the child is regulated and content.

 Modelling Empathy and Respect